Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Probabilistic Soft Logic

 \subsubsection{Arithmetic Rules}

 Arithmetic rules in PSL are more general templates for hinge-loss potentials and hard linear constraints.
 Like logical rules, they come in weighted and unweighted variants, but instead of using logical operators they use arithmetic operators.
-In general, an arithmetic rule relates two linear combinations of atoms with a nonstrict inequality or an equality.
-A simple example enforces the mutual exclusivity of liberal and conservative ideologies:
+In general, an arithmetic rule relates two linear combinations of atoms with an inequality or an equality.
+A simple example enforces the mutual exclusivity of liberal and conservative ideologies.

-Just as logical rules are grounded out by performing all possible substitutions of ground atoms, arithmetic rules are grounded out to define potentials and hard constraints over ground atoms.
+Just like logical rules, arithmetic rules are grounded out by performing all possible substitutions of constants for variables to make ground atoms in the base $\base$.
 In this example, each substitution for \texttt{Liberal(P)} and \texttt{Conservative(P)} is constrained to sum to 1.
-Since this is an unweighted arithmetic rule, it defines a hard constraint $\constr(\yy, \xx)$ and its index will be included in $\Equality$ because it is an equality constraint.
+Since the rule is unweighted and arithmetic, it defines a hard constraint $\constr(\yy, \xx)$ and its index will be included in $\Equality$ because it is an equality constraint.

 To make arithmetic rules more flexible and easy to use, we define some additional syntax.
-The first is a generalized definition of atoms that can be substituted with sums of ground atoms, rather than just a single atom. \begin{definition} A {\bf sum-augmented atom} is an atom that takes terms and/or sum variables as arguments.
-A sum-augmented atom represents the sum of all ground atoms that can be obtained by substituting constants for the sum variables. \end{definition} A sum variable is represented by prepending a plus symbol (\texttt{+}) to a variable.
-For example, the sum-augmented atom
+The first is a generalized definition of atoms that can be substituted with sums of ground atoms, rather than just a single atom. \begin{definition} A {\bf summation atom} is an atom that takes terms and/or sum variables as arguments.
+A summation atom represents the summations of ground atoms that can be obtained by substituting individual constants for variables and summing over all possible constants for sum variables. \end{definition} A sum variable is represented by prepending a plus symbol (\texttt{+}) to a variable.
+For example, the summation atom

-is a placeholder for the sum of all ground atoms in $\base$ that have a given first argument.
+is a placeholder for the sum of all ground atoms with predicate \texttt{Friends/2} in $\base$ that share a first argument.
 Note that sum variables can be used at most once in a rule, i.e., each sum variable in a rule must have a unique identifier.
-Sum-augmented atoms are useful because they can describe dependencies without needing to specify the number of atoms that can participate.
+Summation atoms are useful because they can describe dependencies without needing to specify the number of atoms that can participate.
 For example, the arithmetic rule

 says that labels for each constant substituted for \texttt{X} should sum to one, without needing to specify how many possible labels there are.